In Conclusion WCC

 quo -- unless it can be otherwise justified.

-This leaves only one place from which the impetus to constructive restraint can come.
+That leaves only one place from which the impetus to constructive restraint can come.

 It must come from within one's self.
 In doing so however, it must have the ability to